intjelic/python-sfml/doc/source/api/graphics.rst

    rotation.
 This is a tedious operation, and it requires to store all the individual components of the final transform.

-   That's exactly what :class:`sfml.graphics.Transformable` was written for: it hides these variables and the composed transform behind an easy to use interface.
+   That's exactly what :class:`Transformable` was written for: it hides these variables and the composed transform behind an easy to use interface.
 You can set or get any of the individual components without worrying about the others.
-It also provides the composed transform (as an :class:`sfml.graphics.Transform`), and keeps it up-to-date.
+It also provides the composed transform (as an :class:`Transform`), and keeps it up-to-date.

-   In addition to the position, rotation and scale, :class:`sfml.graphics.Transformable` provides an "origin" component, which represents the local origin of the three other components.
+   In addition to the position, rotation and scale, :class:`Transformable` provides an "origin" component, which represents the local origin of the three other components.
 Let's take an example with a 10x10 pixels sprite.
 By default, the sprite is positionned/rotated/scaled relatively to its top-left corner,